 Students at Onehunga-Cuthbert Kindergarten in Auckland improved their storytelling by producing and sharing their stories with the help of animation software.

 "Our school regularly reviews the way technology is embedded in effective learning and teaching."

 The decision to create an animated story was prompted by a young student’s interest in animals.
 This student had been talking about animals with their teacher, and had created model animals at the glue gun station using ice cream sticks, sheepskin pieces, craft eyes, and cardboard cylinders.

-The student accessed educational videos about animals to help answer questions and used a digital microscope to explore insects in more detail throughout this process.
+The student watched educational videos about animals to help answer questions and used a digital microscope to explore insects in more detail.

 The teacher wanted to develop an animated version of the student’s story to incorporate technology into the kindergarten programme, and offer another medium for the student’s creativity and expression.
 Other students showed interest and so the project was expanded to include them.

 The teacher decided to use FrameByFrame , a free, downloadable software package for Mac.
 The simplicity of FrameByFrame means that pre-school children can take webcam shots with minimal adult support.
 The screen presentation is easy to interpret.

 The teacher read out the story and the students posed the animal models to create scenes which they then captured using a laptop and a camcorder on a tripod.